-The Women’s Fund makes grants to projects across Scotland that support women’s development, self-sufficiency and social economic equality.
-Established in 2002, the Fund has distributed £2 million in grants to over 700 community groups and local charities run by or for women.
+The Women’s Fund for Scotland (WFS) makes grants to projects across Scotland that support women’s development, self-sufficiency and social and economic equality.
+Established in 2002, the Fund has distributed over £2.5m in grants to over 700 community groups and local charities run by or for women.

-The Women’s Fund for Scotland makes grants across four key themes:
+The Women’s Fund for Scotland makes grants across five key themes:

 - Building skills and confidence

 All applications will be considered according to WFS funding priorities.
 Applications which most clearly fit one or more of these will be prioritised.
 They are:

 - Priority for women’s organisations, especially those run by and for women.